Views

 You'll still be able to track student progress and results from your teacher account.

 Identifying the connection between seeds and the fruits they produce is a fundamental step in understanding plant life cycles.
-This Grade 3 science worksheet engages students as 'seed detectives,' challenging them to observe physical characteristics and match five different fruits to their corresponding seeds.
-It transforms botanical theory into a practical observation exercise.
+This Grade 3 science worksheet engages students as seed detectives, challenging them to observe physical characteristics and match five different fruits to their corresponding seeds to build foundational botanical knowledge.

 At a Glance